expload/pravda/README.md

 * Work with Forth: [forth how to](doc/how-to-forth.md)
 * Run single node net: [test net: single node](doc/how-to-single-node.md)
 * Run two nodes net locally: [test net: two nodes](doc/how-to-two-nodes.md)

+## Participation

+We are glad to see any Pull Requests, especially if they solve issues labeled `good first issue` or `help wanted`.
+Also we will accept PRs which fix typos, mistakes, broken links, etc. Regardless of the nature of your PR, we have to ask you, to digitally sign the Mytime CLA.
+Please, send us email with GPG signed text of CLA to contributing@mytc.io.

+If you want to send PR, make sure that this requirements are satisfied:

+* You have already sent GPG-signed Mytime CLA to contributing@mytc.io
+* Commits are signed with same GPG-key as CLA
+* Content of Pull Request satisfy Code Of Conduct
+* Any PR should resolve an issue
+* PR name matches "Close/Fix #issue: Summary"
+* PR doesn't contain merge commits
+* Commit message matches "verb in present simple subject (#issue)"

 ## Further information